A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

 Results are presented in Figures~\ref{fig:11} and~\ref{fig:12}.
-Unlike the MML estimator, AVI demonstrates consistency in the double asymptotic setting and has comparable efficiency with CJMLE.
-CJMLE estimates loadings inaccurately in the smallest $(N, J)$ setting but is slightly more accurate than AVI in the highest setting.
-This slight difference may again be partly due to starting values, which CJMLE obtains using a fast SVD estimator that performs best in the double asymptotic setting.
-Factor correlation estimation efficiency is not reported because CJMLE treats the LVs as fixed effects.
-Importantly, AVI is always faster than CJMLE.
-AVI's median fitting time is $43$ seconds when $(N, J) = (\num{2000}, 100)$ and increases to just over $3$ minutes when $(N, J) = (\num{100000}, 400)$, whereas CJMLE's median fitting time increases from $73$ seconds to over $43$ minutes in the same settings.
-We note that CJMLE may achieve a significant speedup using parallel computing, although AVI may achieve a similar speedup using a GPU.
+Unlike the MML estimator, amortized IWVI performs better as $N$ and $J$ increase and attains comparable accuracy to CJMLE.
+CJMLE estimates loadings and intercepts inaccurately in the smallest $(N, J)$ setting but is more accurate than IWVI in the highest setting (although both methods are accurate when $N \geq \num{50000}$).
+Factor correlation estimates are not reported because CJMLE treats the LVs as fixed effects.
+Importantly, IWVI is always comparably fast or faster than CJMLE.
+IWVI's median fitting time is $63$ seconds when $(N, J) = (\num{2000}, 100)$ and increases to just over $6$ minutes when $(N, J) = (\num{100000}, 400)$, whereas CJMLE's median fitting time increases from $73$ seconds to over $43$ minutes in the same settings.
+When $(N, J) = (\num{50000}, 300)$, CJMLE sometimes took around $\num{1500}$ seconds to converge rather than around $\num{600}$ seconds (i.e., the median fitting time).
+This is possibly due to CJMLE converging to different local optima of the joint likelihood function.
+We note that CJMLE may achieve a significant speedup using parallel computing, although IWVI may achieve a similar speedup using a GPU.